 “But are you really sure?
 I mean, it sounds like it’s important that the celebration is family-oriented — and perfect.”

 “No, no. My dad is a policeman,” Cao said.
-“He doesn’t believe in superstitions, that you will bring bad luck to us.
+“He doesn’t believe in superstitions that you will bring bad luck to us.
 My family is happy to have you as a special guest.
 He doesn’t think you can bring bad luck to anyone.”

 “And I don’t think you can bring bad luck to us either,” she added.

 Cao’s kindness was genuine.
 I was humbled by it.
 But I also made a mental note of the fact that Cao’s father was a Vietnamese police officer.
 Weren’t these the Cong An, the guys in the green uniforms that knocked at your door and carried you off to what could become indeterminate prison sentences if you were suspected of seditious bad-mouthing or thought crimes against the government?
-My last experience with the police — getting kicked out of the Mr. Huynh’s house for being in a district not allowed for foreigners — made me nervous.
+My last experience with the police — getting kicked out of Mr. Huynh’s house for being in a district not allowed for foreigners — made me nervous.
 I looked at my bowl, wishing I had more grilled banana and that the sweetness of this moment could stretch and stretch, erasing everything else.

 At a Buddhist temple, the monks encouraged visitors to play a fortune game.
-Following Cao, I tossed on the ground two small, crescent shaped wooden blocks; how they landed implied whether my heart was honest.
+Following Cao, I tossed on the ground two small, crescent-shaped wooden blocks; how they landed implied whether my heart was honest.
 One landed up, the other down.
 Seeming satisfied, the monk then instructed me to shake a container of hollowed bamboo filled with slender sticks.
 One sifted out with the number 99.
 The monk looked surprised and spoke with a serious tone.
 Cao’s told me it meant I was lucky.
-Right then, I wanted Mrs. H to see me, triumphant with bamboo stick number 99, luckiest of them all!
+Right then, I wanted Mrs. H to see me triumphant with bamboo stick number 99, the luckiest of them all!

 After, we returned to the apartment where Cao and her mother arranged at least a dozen different small plates on a dining table.
 I watched in amazement at how, once one plate was finished, Cao’s mother cleared it away and returned with another, no two the same.
 She pushed the small bowls my way, suggesting I try each one.
 The flavors were as tantalizing as the colors and aroma.
 Pickled zucchini and radish in oil and garlic.
 Steamed mustard greens with a salty, citrus glaze.
 Bright yellow pancakes with shredded coconut for dipping into bowls of golden nước mắm with green and red chilies.
-Buttery breaded fish with chives, small slices of garlic like polka dots on a slab of crispy and tangy broiled fish.
+Buttery breaded fish with chives and small slices of garlic like polka dots on a slab of crispy and tangy broiled fish.
 Large bowls of white rice filled the room with the earthen scent of jasmine.
-The altar with photos of Cao’s great-grandmother and father stood in the middle of the salon where we ate, adorned with fresh flowers, bowls of rice and stacks of citrus.
+The altar with photos of Cao’s great-grandmother and father stood in the middle of the salon where we ate, adorned with fresh flowers, bowls of rice, and stacks of citrus.

 Cao’s father sat at the head of the table, smiling easily as he snapped up pieces of each dish.
-For a few moments, the only audible sounds were a flurry of clicks from chopsticks, as Cao’s family deftly transported morsels from plate to bowl to mouth.
+For a few moments, the only audible sounds were a flurry of clicks from chopsticks as Cao’s family deftly transported morsels from plate to bowl to mouth.

 “How do you like Vietnam?”
 Cao’s father asked.
 Everyone looked at me, the waltz of chopsticks quieting.

 “Toi thit Viet Nam,” I say, using the few words I knew.
 Cao and her father smiled, giving me faith that I was at least intelligible.
-He asked if I’ve been to the beaches or planned to travel.
+He asked if I’d been to the beaches or planned to travel.